Password Compliance

 2. Adopt a proactive communication strategy that is prominent but less intrusive, following the pattern of another Compliance project.

-3. Incorporate the Change Password flow in the Mobile App using webviews to speed up development.
+3. Make the Change Password flow available in the Mobile App using webviews to speed up development.

-4. Develop a strategy to force clients to change their passwords once they reach the target date.
+4. Develop a cohesive strategy to force clients to change their passwords once they reach the communication target date.

 After a few iterations and trade-offs...